This page is an attempt to put testing in general as well as several methods of testing into perspective.

-Testing our iodine, or just about any other levels, is not easy.
-Our body is made up of trillions of cells that are made of and utilizing various nutrients every millisecond of every day.
-This is like expecting a national census to know exactly how many people there are.
+Our body is made up of trillions of cells that are made of and also utilizing various nutrients every millisecond of every day.
+Knowing how many nutrients are in this system is like expecting a national census to know exactly how many people there are.
 Without some seriously invasive measures, we’re still going to be off by a good bit no matter how good of a job we do.
+Unless we enter people’s homes and forcefully check every square foot of the home, and count all the people driving, and all the people at work, we might be close but we’ll never know exactly how many people there are.
+We run into the same issue with our cells.
+We would have to forcefully look inside various tissue/cells in order to know how many molecules of iodine their are which is just about impossible with our current technology.

-Running these tests before starting iodine, and then running them again in 1-3 months will probably have completely different results once our body starts moving this stuff around and allowing cells to transfer the nutrients they need.
+If we run these tests before starting iodine, and then running them again 1-3 months later, will most likely see completely different results.
+This is because our body starts moving this stuff around and allowing cells to transfer the nutrients they need.
+Once our metabolism is working better, we’ll have more activity to monitor the results of.

 - Our body may not know how to, or be able to respond to a random 50mg dose of iodine